garethjmsaunders/code-style-guide/css.md

 > For example, an accordion section may be in a collapsed or expanded state.
 > A message may be in a success or error state."
 [Source](https://smacss.com/book/type-state "Scalable and Modular Architecture for CSS by Jonathan Snook")

-But the state may also refer to how something looks on a larger or smaller screen, or how an element might appear in a different view such as on the homepage.
+But the state may also refer to how something differs on a larger (desktop) or smaller (mobile) screen, or how an element might appear in a different view such as on the homepage.

 ##### Prefix classes with .is-

 Jonathan Snook's idea is that "states are generally applied to the same element as a layout rule or applied to the same element as a base module class."

-In some cases it can be very useful to prefix the class name with the verb `is-`, for example:
+In some cases, it can be very useful to prefix the class name with the verb `is-`, for example:

 * `.is-hidden`
 * `.is-expanded`